mjh508/mark-hurlstone.github.io/about.md

 ## Biography

 I completed my undergraduate degree in Psychology at the University of Leicester before completing a Master's degree in Reading, Language, and Cognition followed by a PhD on short-term memory (supervisors: Graham Hitch and Alan Baddeley), both at the University of York.
-After post-doctoral stints at Cardiff University, working on auditory distraction (with Rob Hughes and Dylan Jones, 2011-2012), and The University of Western Australia (with Carmen Lawrence and Steve Lewandowksy, 2012-2014), working on climate change communication, I became a Lecturer at the University of Western Australia (2014-2020), where I now hold an Adjunct Lectureship.
-In July 2020, I will take up a Lectureship in the Department of Psychology at Lancaster University, UK.
+After post-doctoral stints at Cardiff University, working on auditory distraction (with Rob Hughes and Dylan Jones, 2011-2012), and The University of Western Australia (with Carmen Lawrence and Steve Lewandowksy, 2012-2014), working on climate change communication, I became a Lecturer at The University of Western Australia (2014-2020), where I now hold an Adjunct Lectureship.
+In July 2020, I will take up a Lectureship in the Department of Psychology at Lancaster University.

 ## Research interests